stacks-network/stacks/FAQs.md

 ### I heard you guys were on Namecoin, what blockchain do you use now?

-(coming soon)
+We use the Bitcoin blockchain for our source of truth.

 ### How is Blockstack different from Ethereum for building decentralized apps?

 You can think of Ethereum as a "heavy" blockchain that does everything for you.
-All the complexity is handled there, computations run there, and all scalability and security issues need to be handled at the blockchain layer.
-Blockstack puts minimal logic into a blockchain and handles scalability outside of the blockchain by re-using existing internet infrastructure in new ways.
-Read more about this in the following forum post: https://forum.blockstack.org/t/what-is-the-difference-between-blockstack-and-ethereum/781/2
+All the complexity is handled on-chain, computations are run there, and all scalability and security concerns need to be handled at the blockchain level.
+It amounts to a "mainframe" that runs all the applications in the ecosystem.

+Blockstack puts minimal logic into a blockchain and handles scalability outside of the blockchain by re-using existing internet infrastructure.
+Our architectural design mirrors how computing has developed; moving from mainframes to smaller networked entities.

+Read more about the differences between Blockstack and Ethereum dapps in the following forum post: https://forum.blockstack.org/t/what-is-the-difference-between-blockstack-and-ethereum/781/2

 ### Can Blockstack only run on Bitcoin?